Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     Learn more about [Ampli Android](../android-kotlin/ampli/).

 === "iOS"
     The iOS SDK lets you send events to Amplitude.
-See the full documentation at [iOS SDK](./ios/index.md)
+See the [iOS SDK documentation](./ios/index.md) for additional configurations and advanced topics.

     !!!warning New Version Available
         This is the time tested iOS SDK, however here is a new version in beta that is highly recommended for all customers using Swift.
 The latest [iOS Swift SDK](./ios-swift/index.md) has additional features such as plugins and more.
 See the [Migration Guide](./ios-swift/migration.md) for more help.